The last Little House

-In the house, Hazel Freeman was starting a tour in Laura's bright-yellow kitchen, with the window through which Laura looked when she was doing tedious chores and the feel of a child's playhouse.
+In the house, Hazel Freeman was starting a tour in Laura's bright-yellow kitchen, which has a window through which Laura looked when she was doing tedious chores.
+The kitchen felt like a child's playhouse.

-"Laura was a tiny little lady; that's why the counters are so low," she said.
+"Laura was a tiny little lady; that's why the counters are so low," Freeman told us.

 Once, the kitchen was the couple's entire house.
-Pa added small rooms one by one between 1896 and 1913, each with low ceilings and sloping floors.
+Almanzo added small rooms one by one between 1896 and 1913, each with low ceilings and sloping floors.